- Posted by Abhipsa Sahu

 - Stay away from over-indulgence with tough questions

-- Always go for questions which need less calculation.
+- Always go for questions which needs less calculation.
 Example: Organic and Inorganic Chemistry

 - Keep track of conceptual questions also along with factual questions.